A Comprehensive Survey of Dataset Distillation: Factorized Dataset Distillation

 Code-based DD aims to learn a series of low-dimensional codes for generating highly informative images through a specific generator.
-In \citep{zhao2022synthesizing}, the vectors that are put into the GAN generator are learned to producing informative images.
+In \citep{zhao2022synthesizing}, the vectors that are put into the GAN generator are learned to produce informative images.
 Concretely, these investigators inverse real examples with a GAN generator and collect corresponding latent codes.
 Then, the latent vectors are further optimized with the distribution matching algorithm.
 By this, the optimized latent vectors can induce more informative synthetic examples with the pretrained GAN generator.
-In addition to use the GAN, \citet{kim2022dataset} employed a deterministic multi-formation function $\texttt{multi-form}(\cdot)$ as the decoder to create synthetic data from fewer condensed data, {\it i.e.}, the synthetic data are generated by $\mathcal{S} = \texttt{multi-form} (\mathcal{C})$.
-Then the condensed data $\mathcal{C}$ is optimized in an end-to-end fashion by the gradient matching approach.
+In addition to using the GAN, \citet{kim2022dataset} employed a deterministic multi-formation function $\texttt{multi-form}(\cdot)$ as the decoder to create synthetic data from fewer condensed data, {\it i.e.}, the synthetic data are generated by $\mathcal{S} = \texttt{multi-form} (\mathcal{C})$.
+Then the condensed data $\mathcal{C}$ is optimized in an end-to-end fashion by the gradient matching approach. {Besides, the Partitioning and Expansion augmentation strategy adopted in \citep{zhao2023improved} can also be regarded as a non-parametric decoder to generate more synthetic data based on the distilled codes.
+Concretely, while the distilled codes possess the same dimension as real images, \citet{zhao2023improved} firstly partition each code into several patches and then expand the small patches into the standard dimension during both dataset distillation and network training periods.} {Recently, \citet{cazenavette2023glad} argued that this low cross-architecture transferability comes from direct optimization on the pixel space, which makes the distilled data overfit to specific architectures used in the DD process.
+With this argument, they regularized the distillation by optimizing the intermediate latent codes that are fed into pretrained generative models for synthetic data generation, which largely increases the cross-architecture performance due to the more realistic synthetic data.}

 Different from code-based DD, decoder-based DD solely learns decoders that are used to produce highly informative data.
 In \citep{such2020generative}, a generative teaching network (GTN) that employs a trainable network was proposed to generate synthetic images from random noise based on given labels, and the meta-gradients are backpropagated via BPTT to update the GTN rather than the synthetic data.